 These are patients, according to the literature on ACT, who experience affective dysregulation from a new or existing anxiety, PTSD, depression diagnosis, and/or deep interpersonal conflict.

-The theory behind ACT is a framework which posits through the application of a traditional mindfulness exercises and intensive psychotherapy targeting specific cognitive processes, the patient will experience relief through: acceptance of private experiences; active cognitive defusion; being present; and self as context.
+The theory behind ACT is a framework that posits through the application of traditional mindfulness exercises and intensive psychotherapy targeting specific cognitive processes, the patient will experience relief through acceptance of private experiences, active cognitive defusion, being present, and self as context.